johnttaylor/pim/xsrc/nqbp2/README.md

 [NQBP](https://github.com/johnttaylor/nqbp).
 This was done by incorporating the [__Ninja__](https://ninja-build.org/) build tool to perform the actual builds.

-Documentation is located in the top/ directory and/or available at: http://www.integerfox.com/nqbp2.
+Documentation is located in the `top/` directory.

 NQBP is licensed with a BSD licensing agreement (see the `top/` directory).